#AD Top Online Web Development & Programming Courses | Udemy

 Using a cookie to track returning website visitors

 Cookies are small strings of data stored on your computer that can be accessed by a web browser.
-Using cookies we can track returning website visitors (from the same browser).
-For the purposes of this tutorial we’ll be displaying a custom message for return visitors.
+Using cookies we can track returning website visitors (from the same browser) which can be useful in a number of ways.
+For the purposes of this tutorial we’ll be displaying a custom message for returning visitors based on a cookie.

 NOTE – Chrome doesn’t store cookies from pages loaded on the local file system (file://).
 You’ll need to test this code on a server or in another browser like Firefox or Safari.